DataSeer/dataseer-ml/Readme.md

 - `multilevel.csv` give the data type and data subtype for data sentences

+In addition, a CVS file containing all the previous fields and some complementary ones called `extract_summary.csv` will also generated, not for the purposes of training, but for human review (it includes additional information not used for training the machine learning models, such as dataset names, dataset permanent identifier, etc.).

-In addition, the corresponding TEI files will be exported and written in a subdirector `corpus/` under the directory specified by the `--output` parameter.
+Finally, the corresponding TEI files will be exported and written in a subdirector `corpus/` under the directory specified by the `--output` parameter.
 These TEI files can then be used as such to retrain the dataset-relevant section identifier model (see previous section, these new TEI files needs to be copied under `dataseer-ml/resources/dataset/dataseer/corpus/`).

 This process enables in practice a continuous re-training of the 4 different ML models based on the decisions/corrections of the end-users of the application.